Harryleft/Kind-Girls-Scrapy/README.md

-# King-Girls-Scrapy
+# Kind-Girls-Scrapy

-King-Girls-Scrapy is a Python crawler designed to download images from the KindGirls website (https://www.kindgirls.com/).
+Kind-Girls-Scrapy is a Python crawler designed to download images from the KindGirls website (https://www.kindgirls.com/).

 ## Prerequisites